dagit/dagit.github.io/blag/posts/2013-12-03-learning-dependent-types.md

 *Note: I originally wrote this explanation to help someone in our local Function Programming group get started.
-Later, I realized that it may be interested to a wider audience.*
+Later, I realized that it may be interesting to a wider audience.*

 Learning dependent types is not easy!
 In my experience it requires a lot self-directed study, googling, feeling dumb, and figuring out what questions to